amaarora/amaarora.github.io/_posts/2020-08-02-densenets.md

 To facilitate both down-sampling in the architecture and feature concatenation - the authors divided the network into multiple densely connected dense blocks.
 Inside the dense blocks, the feature map size remains the same.

-## DenseNet Architecture as a combination of DenseBlocks

 ![](/images/denseblock.png "fig-3 A DenseNet Architecture with 3 dense blocks")

 Dividing the network into densely connected blocks solves the problem that we discussed above.